jeromedubois101/Ansible_elk_centos9/README.md

-# Install ELK on Centos 9
+# Install ELK on Centos 9 with Ansible

 1) Copy the repo on Ansible Control node
 2) Fill the inventory and vars